 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how carfilzomib works.
 Tell your doctor if you are using melphalan or prednisone.

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
-Women should use an effective form of birth control during therapy and for at least 30 days after the last dose.
-Men should use an effective form of birth control during therapy and for at least 90 days after the last dose.
+Women should use an effective form of birth control during treatment with this medicine and for at least 30 days after the last dose.
+Men should use an effective form of birth control during treatment with this medicine and for at least 90 days after the last dose.

 - Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, breathing or lung problems, high blood pressure, heart disease, heart failure, heart rhythm problems, or a history of heart attack or blood clots.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.